 - explore and challenge maintaining factors of depression.

 - encourage participants to discover their personal formulation and to generate therapeutic change

-The Programme is delivered by members of a multi-disciplinary team which include: a Consultant Psychiatrist, Clinical Nurse Specialist, Clinical Psychologist, Occupational Therapist, Social Worker and Pharmacist.
+The programme is delivered by members of a multidisciplinary team which includes a Consultant Psychiatrist, Clinical Nurse Specialist, Clinical Psychologist, Occupational Therapist, Social Worker and Pharmacist.
 The psychosis recovery programme is an intensive 3 week programme catering for both inpatient and day patients.
 It aims to provide education around psychosis, recovery strategies and specialist cognitive behaviour therapy (CBT) skills to help participants cope with the distressing symptoms of psychosis.